lucasazevedo-bkp/visitor-control/README.md

 source .venv/bin/activate
 ```

-Then install the requirements:
+Install the requirements:

 ```sh
 pip install -r requirements.txt
 ```

-Then run migrations to create the database/tables, run the server and create a superuser to access /admin:
+Run migrations to create the database/tables, run the server and create a superuser to access /admin:

 ```sh
 python manage.py migrate